circlesystems/ForgeRock/README.md

 </br>
 3. Works across browsers, devices and contexts.
 </br>
-4. Unlike cookies, which can be copied or modified, objects or files stored inside the Circle Service can not be accessed or changed.
+4. Unlike cookies, which can be copied or modified, objects or files stored inside the Circle Secure Capsule on devices can not be accessed or changed.
 </br>
 ## Circle Nodes Required for ForgeRock